 If you do a Google search for “best Poshmark bots”, ClosetPilot will be the top result.
 And for good reason.
 The best value in Poshmark automation software, ClosetPilot is the only bot we tried that did not run into issues like other automated software packages.

-ClosetPilot offers features such as sharing to followers or parties, sharing from any closet or feed, following and unfollowing, editing and sharing, organizing your closet, solving captchas, and setting a daily share limit.
+ClosetPilot offers features such as sharing to followers or parties, sharing from any closet or feed, following and unfollowing, editing and sharing, organizing your closet, sending offers to likers, solving captchas, and setting a daily share limit.

-This is also the only software with a free forever package, with the full package costing $29.99 per month.
+If you choose to try unlimited shares, ClosetPilot offers a free trial.
 The free trial also does not require credit card information.
 All features functioned properly, with helpful pop-up windows to show you they worked.
 Like most automation software, ClosetPilot is a Chrome extension that works on all computers and operating systems.
 Instructions are easy to understand, and it is simple to download and begin using.
 The functions have various speeds and an automatic captcha solver that solves captchas for you even when you’re away from your computer.
 Another great function is the software sets an optimal share limit of 4000 (which can be customized), so you aren’t shadowbanned by Poshmark, and built-in delays help the actions seem more human-like.
 Because this is the only software we tested that had full-functioning features, we recommend ClosetPilot for Posh beginners and veterans alike.

 Another relatively inexpensive Posh bot Chrome extension, Closet Betty also has a simple to use interface without being overwhelming with tons of features.
 Closet Betty is another workhorse in the stable of Poshmark automation software.
 Made by Poshers for Poshers, Closet Betty automates sharing and following to leave you more time for sourcing, sales, and marketing.
 Closet Betty advertises itself as a “one-click” automation software with human timing and Captcha detection.